oasysai/oasysdb/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

-### Use case
+### Use Case

 What's the use case for this feature?
-Is it related to a problem that you encounter?
-Please provide a clear and concise description of what the feature is about.
+Is it related to a problem you encounter?

-### Proposed solution
+### Proposed Solution

 On the high level, how would you like the feature to be implemented?
-Why do you think this is the best solution?

-Do you have any alternative solutions?

-### Additional context
+### Additional Context

-Add additional context about the feature request.
-Like, screenshots, links to related issues, or other relevant information.
+Add additional context about the feature request like links to similar features.